 You.
 You are the solution.
 You and I and everyone we know must — and I really do mean must — become more skeptical and more demanding of our news and information sources.

-We need to learn to draw our own conclusions.
+We need to learn to seek unbiased information and draw our own conclusions.

 Whenever you accept misleading or inaccurate stories as truth, you’ve been manipulated to serve someone else’s agenda.
 And when you pass those manipulative stories on to friends, family, and acquaintances?
 Well, my friend, you’ve just turned into a virtual manure spreader.